PRC-Data-Challenge-2024/team_delightful_avocado/README_datapreparation.md

 ### Features from the csv file `challenge_set.csv`
 We use the following features from the csv file:
 - `actual_offblock_time`: extracting the following features.
-Importantly, we convert all times to local time of the departure aerodrome
+Importantly, we convert all times to local times of the departure aerodrome
     - `month`
     - `day`
     - `hour`